 Whitley Heights Real Estate

-When you have neighbors like Gloria Swanson, Charlie Chaplin, Carole Lombard, Bette Davis, Jean Harlow, and Rudolph Valentino you cannot overuse the word Historic to classify a neighborhood.
+When you have neighbors like Gloria Swanson, Charlie Chaplin, Carole Lombard, Bette Davis, Jean Harlow, and Rudolph Valentino you cannot overuse the word historic to classify a neighborhood.
 Before Beverly Hills, Whitley Heights housed some of Hollywood’s most famed actors, producers and moguls.
 Today Whitley Heights is a highly desirable burrough and abounds with luxury real estate and incredible views steeped in Hollywood film industry history.

-As Hollywood’ first National Historic District (1900) it was also Hollywood’s first Star colony.
+As Hollywood’s first National Historic District (1900), it was also Hollywood’s first Star colony.
 It was where much of Hollywood’s elite spent their exciting days and nights.
 Tucked into the hills of Whitley Heights are immaculate homes and mansions for sale.

-Today the Coppolas and Gettys grace the expansive halls, baronial sized living and dining rooms with two story fireplaces, winding balustrade staircases and cathedral beamed ceilings of these homes as the Valentinos and the Barrymores did in the 1920’s.
+Today the Coppola’s and Getty’s grace the expansive halls, baronial sized living rooms and dining rooms, two story fireplaces, winding balustrade staircases, and cathedral beamed ceilings of these homes as the Valentinos and the Barrymores did in the 1920’s.
 Luxury homes for sale in Whitley Heights are a bridge to the rich historic past yet provide all the modern amenities for the most discriminate buyer.